English Curriculum at Leyland Methodist Schools

 Intent:

 At Leyland Methodist Schools, we aim to inspire our children through engaging, high-quality lessons that develop their literacy skills and instil a love for language.
 We believe that a strong foundation in English is essential for academic success and future opportunities.
-Our curriculum ensures that every child becomes confident in reading, writing, speaking, and listening, equipping them with the skills needed to excel in education and beyond.
-We follow the Talk 4 Writing approach, which supports our children in becoming enthusiastic, independent, and creative writers.
+Our curriculum ensures that every child becomes confident in reading, writing, speaking and listening, equipping them with the skills needed to excel in education and beyond.
+We have worked alongside the Education Leads at Epworth Trust and inspiring independent literacy consultant and Year 6 writing moderator Dawn Robertson, to develop a reading and writing strategy which supports our children in becoming enthusiastic, independent and creative learners.

 Reading:

 At Leyland Methodist Schools, we prioritise fluency and comprehension in reading.
-Children engage with a variety of genres, including fiction, non-fiction, and poetry, fostering a deep understanding and appreciation of literature.
+Children engage with a variety of genres, including fiction, non-fiction and poetry, fostering a deep understanding and appreciation of literature.
 Our reading programmes are designed to nurture a lifelong love for reading while also supporting children in using books as a tool for research and knowledge acquisition.
-Through Talk 4 Writing, reading is seamlessly integrated into the writing process, allowing children to internalise language structures and develop a strong vocabulary.
+We use Little Wandle Letters and Sounds Revised as our systematic synthetic phonics programme throughout EFYS Reception and Year 1, then from Year 2 onwards, the Reading Strategy Overview comes into play.

 Writing:

 From EYFS to Year 6, speaking and listening skills are nurtured to ensure our children can express themselves confidently and articulately.
-We embed opportunities for structured talk across the curriculum, supporting vocabulary development and encouraging children to communicate effectively in different contexts.
-Through Talk 4 Writing, oral storytelling and performance play a key role in developing language skills, ensuring children can articulate their thoughts with clarity and confidence.
+Through high quality interactions, purposeful play and structured opportunities for talk in EYFS, we ensure that every child develops the skills needed to participate fully in learning and in life.
+From KS1 onwards, we embed opportunities for structured talk across the curriculum, supporting vocabulary development and encouraging children to communicate effectively in different contexts.
+Oral rehearsal and performance poetry play a key role in developing language skills, ensuring children can articulate their thoughts with clarity and confidence.
 High Order Language Skills (HOLs) are promoted within all subjects, reinforcing the importance of speaking in full sentences with a clear and expressive voice.

 Implementation:

-Our curriculum is delivered through highly effective ‘quality first teaching’ and enriched with a range of experiences, including outdoor learning, inspirational visitors, and educational visits.
+Our curriculum is delivered through highly effective ‘quality first teaching’ and enriched with a range of experiences, including outdoor learning, inspirational visitors and educational visits.
+Further details of our commitment to curriculum enrichment can be found in our Infinite 8 Strategy document.

-The Talk 4 Writing approach underpins our English curriculum, providing a structured framework that enables children to internalise language patterns, develop creativity, and write with confidence.
+Our Reading, Writing and Oracy Strategies underpin our English curriculum, providing a structured framework that enables children to internalise language patterns, develop creativity, and read, write and talk with confidence.
 This is complemented by:

-Phonics instruction through Little Wandle Letters and Sounds for early reading development.
+Phonics instruction through Little Wandle Letters and Sounds Revised for early reading development.

 A broad range of literacy activities including drama, storytelling, guided reading, shared writing, and independent extended writing sessions.